 |What sort of bus?
 What describes the bus?|

-I was in disagreement with a language arts teacher with close to three decades of teaching experience who was arguing it could only be a noun.
+I was in disagreement with a language arts teacher.
+She had close to three decades of teaching experience and was arguing that "school" could only be a noun.
 She had set up a multiple choice question asking what part of speech "school" was.
-I argued that there were three right answers and that it was archaic form of question (It should only be asked about a word where it is shown used in context and even then, it's ... well, that's another topic).
+I argued that there were three correct answers and that it was archaic form of question (Parts of speech should only be asked about a word where it is shown used in context and even then, it's ... well, that's another topic).

-I spoke with some confidence: "What about school days, school bus, school boy, school books?
+I spoke with some confidence: "What about "school days", "school bus", "school boy", and "school books"?
 What sorts of books would these be?
 They are school books.
-And besides, lets pull up Merriam Webster and I'll show you....Wow, I'll be....Merriam Webster lists 'school" as a noun and a verb but not as an adjective!
-OK, lets try another..."
+And besides, let's pull up Merriam Webster and I'll show you....Wow, I'll be....Merriam Webster lists 'school" as a noun and a verb but not as an adjective!
+OK, lets try another dictionary..."
 The same thing!
 I was stupified, stumped, flummoxed, and dumbfounded.

-The first two dictionaries that I pulled up online both listed 'school" as a noun or a verb, (ie "Would you like to be schooled in the use of dictonaries?); but neither acknowledged the use of 'school' as an adjective.
+The first two dictionaries that I pulled up both listed 'school" as a noun or a verb, (ie "Would you like to be schooled in the use of dictonaries?); but neither acknowledged the use of "'school" as an adjective.

 Finally, I found dictionary.com which mentions the use of school in three ways: noun, adjective, and verb.
 This seemed obvious to me but I was now aware that there was room for disagreement.